Goaty-yagi/portfolio-with-next.js/posts/JestHowToUse.md

 <br>

 <mdContainer class='red'>
-"it" is a function provided by testing frameworks like Jest that defines an individual test case or specification.
+"it"(or test) is a function provided by testing frameworks like Jest that defines an individual test case or specification.
 It's used to describe the expected behavior or outcome of a specific part of your code.
 <br>
 - The first argument is the test description.<br>
 - The second argument is a callback function that describes the test content